hartleys/QoRTs/README.md

 INSTALLATION:
-The R package can be installed in R using the command: install.packages("QoRTs_0.0.17.tar.gz", repos = NULL, type="source") or using the command-line command, in linux:
+The R package can be installed in R using the command: install.packages("QoRTs_0.0.23.tar.gz", repos = NULL, type="source") or using the command-line command, in linux:
-R CMD INSTALL QoRTs_0.0.17.tar.gz
+R CMD INSTALL QoRTs_0.0.23.tar.gz

 The java jar file does not need to be installed.
 Just execute it using the java command: java -jar /path/to/jarfile/QoRTs.jar QC input.bam anno.gtf.gz /output/dir/

 MORE INFORMATION:
-For more information, see the QoRT vignette, QoRT.pdf Additional options and syntax information for the java utility can be found using the command: java -jar /path/to/jarfile/QoRT.jar QC ?
+For more information, see the QoRTs vignette, QoRTs-vignette.pdf Additional options and syntax information for the java utility can be found using the command: java -jar /path/to/jarfile/QoRTs.jar QC ?

-Options and information about other sub-utilities within the java utility can be found using the command: java -jar /path/to/jarfile/QoRT.jar ?
+Options and information about other sub-utilities within the java utility can be found using the command: java -jar /path/to/jarfile/QoRTs.jar ?

 And for each sub-utility:
-java -jar /path/to/jarfile/QoRT.jar utilname ?
+java -jar /path/to/jarfile/QoRTs.jar utilname ?

 Options and information for individual R functions can be found using the R command: